I have compiled a list of organized and concise resources for your newfound homeschool.

 We use RS Math wtih my son.
 It is cut and dry, but also uses math manipulatives in almost every lesson.
 Very easy to teach, though it is teacher intensive, meaning, you can’t just give them a workbook and tell them to go, they must have some instruction (or games) with you.
 So incredibly solid, my son is thriving and I cannot recommend it more highly.

-The Good and the Beautiful Math only has K, 1, 2 right now, though they plan to release more grades soon.
+The Good and the Beautiful Math is available through 6th grade.
 My son would not thrive with it, as he doesn’t like “cutesy” things and wants to cut to the chase.
 However, my daughter begs for math every day and adores the program, so this shows that EVERY child needs something different!!
 (We have tried 4 other math curriculums before we landed on these two.
 They are the absolute best, in my humble opinion.)